We’ll increase conversions by

 You may think of page speed as an SEO matter.
 But it’s equally important in conversion rate optimization.

-People tend to stay away from slow-loading sites.
+People tend to stay away from slow-loading mobile sites or any websites.
 And you can’t convert people who bounce off to another site.
 So get this in place first.

 Make call-to-actions clear, bold and easily accessible